What Are Malaysian People Like?

 The same goes for meeting another Malaysian at the cinema.
 “You see a movie, ah?”

-Another absolutely weird question that Malaysians sometimes ask is, “So and so (an acquaintance) just left for Singapore – Why you not follow?”
+Another absolutely weird question that Malaysians sometimes ask is, “So and so (an acquaintance) just left for Singapore – Why did you not follow?”

 Malaysians Always Plan Their Meals.